Mummy Mountain's Knees

 Raintree to Mummy Springs

-Once you arrive at Raintree you again have 2 choices: Turn right and continue along the North Loop Trail to the trailhead (or take the cut-off to Fletcher Peak); or continue straight on Mummy Springs trail to Mummy Springs and beyond.
+Once you arrive at Raintree you again have 2 choices: Turn right and continue along the North Loop Trail to the trailhead (or take the cut-off to Fletcher Peak); or continue straight on Mummy Springs Trail to Mummy Springs and beyond.
 If you are heading toward Mummy Mountain’s Knees, continue straight toward Mummy Springs.

 After about 1/4th mile you will arrive at Mummy Springs.
 Don’t be mistaken, it does not look like a spring.
 There is a ledge about 200 feet up a wash that is wet in a few places.
 This wet area on the rock remains water soaked year-round and is Mummy Springs.
 In the Fall, Winter and Spring the water dribbling over the rock turns to ice and builds up thick layers until it becomes a beautiful frozen cascading waterfall!